morfsys/mapie-landing/versioned_docs/version-5.x/getting-started.md

 sidebar_label: Getting started
 ---

-This page will help you start with mapie CLI and develop and run your Mapie Server.
+This page will help you start with Mapie CLI and develop and run your Mapie Server.

 ## Pre-requisites